DanLyss/GaussianBlur/README.md

 2. *imageData* - the *2d* array of pixels

-3. *blurRadius* - radius in which we perform blurring
+3. *processedImageData* - the processed 2d array of pixels

-and methods, that will call functions from [algo.js](algo.js) to perform computations
+and methods, that will call functions from [algo.js](algo.js) to perform computations, and also methods for handling data from UI

 1. *performBlur*

+2. *loadFromUrl*

+3. *loadFromFile*

+4. *requestedStart*

+5. *getImageData*